Selling Your Business To A Competitor

 Most small businesses in South Florida have local, regional, or national competitors.
-These competitors often make excellent candidates to purchase businesses for sale because they are already familiar with the industry, they are often well funded and have the capability to make acquisitions, and the power of synergies make it easier for a competitor to gain efficiencies and improve the profits of the business being purchased.
+These competitors often make excellent candidates to purchase businesses for sale because they are already familiar with the industry, well funded with the capability to make acquisitions, and the power of synergies allows competitors to gain efficiencies and improve the profits of the business being purchased.
 A critical part of selling a business is identifying which of these competitors may make good potential acquirers.
-Often times, competitors are able and willing to close more quickly and at a better price than the typical buyer.
+Often times, competitors are able and willing to close more quickly and at a higher price and better terms than the typical buyer.
+In general, selling a business to a competitor is a strategic and confidential process whereby the business is heavily marketed to a range of buyers (all of whom must be qualified) and competitors with a strategic fit are targeted by an experienced business broker.

 • Before disclosing confidential listing information about a business to a competitor, it is first necessary to ensure that the competitor completes and signs a Non-Disclosure Agreement (NDA).